-  Born in 1909, Colonel Tom Parker managed Elvis Presley’s career from 1955 to 1977, overseeing almost every aspect of the star’s life.
-A “colonel” in honorary terms only, he was a shrewd, showman-like figure who learned how to sell an act by working for carnivals; he often referred to Elvis as “my attraction.”
+Colonel Tom Parker managed Elvis Presley’s career from 1955 to 1977, overseeing almost every aspect of the star’s life.
+A “colonel” in honorary terms only, he was a shrewd, showman-like figure who learned how to sell an act by working for carnivals; he often referred to Presley as “my attraction.”

-He understood early on that Elvis’ fame might easily fade after his teen phenomenon days.
-To build a longer-lasting career, Parker carefully managed Elvis’ entry to the Army, oversaw his Hollywood film deals and, later, shaped his comeback in Las Vegas.
-Though the two were close for years, Parker is a hotly debated figure in the Elvis story.
+He understood early on that Presley’s fame might easily fade after his teen phenomenon days.
+To build a longer-lasting career, Parker carefully managed Presley’s entry to the Army, oversaw his Hollywood film deals and, later, shaped his comeback in Las Vegas.
+Though the two were close for years, Parker is a hotly debated figure in the Presley story.
 He benefited significantly from his client’s income, taking a 50% commission at times, according to a legal investigation.
-Fans and observers also suspect Elvis did not tour internationally due to the fact that Parker, an illegal immigrant in the U.S. from the Netherlands, lacked a passport and never became a naturalized U.S. citizen.
+Fans and observers also suspect Presley did not tour internationally due to the fact that Parker, an illegal immigrant to the United States from the Netherlands, lacked a passport and never became a naturalized U.S. citizen.